 Agbodjélou was born in 1965 in Porto-Novo, Benin, where he still lives and works.
 He is the founder and director of the first photographic school in Benin which opened in 2013, and has recently been appointed the president of the Photographer’s Association of Porto-Novo.
 He presented his first solo exhibition From Dahomey to Benin in 2010 in London.
 The Egungun Project was presented in Germany in 2013, followed by his latest solo exhibition Code Noir in 2014 in London.

-Leonce Raphael Agbodjélou is included in the upcoming exhibition African-print Fashion Now!
-A story of Taste, Globalization, and Style at the Fowler Museum, UCLA, USA opening in July 2017; and the international travelling exhibition, Making Africa – A Continent of Contemporary Design – curated by Amelie Klein with Okwui Enwezor -recently held at the Kunsthal Rotterdam, Netherlands and which will open at the High Museum of Art in Atlanta, USA (15 October 2017 – 07 January 2018).
-Agbodjélou’s work has recently been included in the permanent collection of the Brooklyn Museum in the USA.
+Agbodjélou’s work will be included in the international travelling exhibition, Making Africa – A Continent of Contemporary Design, curated by Amelie Klein with Okwui Enwezor, to be held at the High Museum of Art in Atlanta, USA (15 October 2017 – 07 January 2018).